-The BSRP Trigger frame shall have the UL Length field set to a value that is sufficiently large to allow the STA to include in the PPDU that is sent in response an initial control response frame (ICR) that can include unavailability information.
-The ICR frame that is allowed for DUO to include the unavailability information is a Multi-STA BlockAck frame.
+The BSRP Trigger frame shall have the UL Length field set to a value that is sufficiently large to allow the DUO non-AP STA to respond to the BSRP Trigger frame with a PPDU that contains a Multi-STA BlockAck frame with the unavailability feedback. [#3069].
+The ICR frame used to indicate the unavailability information shall be a Multi-STA BlockAck frame.
+If the Multi-STA BlockAck frame is sent in response to an ICF and contains a per AID TID Info field with the unavailability feedback, the non-AP STA does not include Per AID TID Info fields that follow 26.4.2 (Acknowledgment context in a Multi-STA Block Ack frame). [#3070]

-A DUO non-AP STA that is operating in the DUO mode that receives a BSRP Trigger frame from its associated DUO Supporting AP

-that contains the 12 LSBs of the non-AP STA’s AID in any of the User Info fields

-and that solicits a response in TB PPDU format

-shall respond following the rules defined in 26.5.5 (Buffer status report operation), except that the DUP non-AP STA may also aggregate a Multi-STA BlockAck frame along with the one or more QoS Null frames that are required according to 26.5.5 (Buffer status report operation).
+A DUO non-AP STA that is operating in the DUO mode that receives a BSRP Trigger frame from its associated DUO assisting [#3690] AP that addresses the non-AP STA in a User Info field [#3072] shall respond following the rules defined in 26.5.5 (Buffer status report operation), except that the DUO [#425] non-AP STA may also aggregate, if it has an unavailability feedback to send, a Multi-STA BlockAck frame that contain the unavailability feedback with the one or more QoS Null frames that are required according to 26.5.5 (Buffer status report operation).

-A DUO non-AP STA that is operating in the DUO mode and that receives, from its associated DUO Supporting AP, a BSRP Trigger frame that is individually addressed to the STA and solicits a response in non-HT (duplicate) PPDU format shall respond subject to the rules defined in 26.5.2.5 UL MU CS mechanism, and the response shall be in non-HT (duplicate) PPDU format and shall include a Multi-STA BlockAck frame.
+[#3074 – all changes in the paragraph, except the ones that are tagged A DUO non-AP STA that is operating in the DUO mode and that receives, from its associated DUO assisting [#3690] AP, a BSRP GI3 Trigger frame shall respond subject to the rules defined in 26.5.2.5 UL MU CS mechanism, and the response shall be a Multi-STA BlockAck frame sent in non-HT (duplicate) PPDU format and may include in the Multi-STA BlockAck frame an unavailability feedback, if it has one to send.

-A DUO non-AP STA that is operating in the DUO mode and that is a TxOP responder may indicate, in a response Multi-STA BlockAck frame, whether the non-AP STA will be unavailable after a specific point in time and, if known, for how long, by including a Per-AID TID Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.8.6)) (Multi-STA BlockAck variant).
+A DUO non-AP STA that is operating in the DUO mode and that is a TXOP responder indicates [#3076], in a [#3075] Multi-STA BlockAck frame, whether the non-AP STA will be unavailable after a specific point in time and, if known, for how long, by including a Per AID TID Info field that contains an Unavailability Target Start Time field [#723, #3077, #1839] and an Unavailability Duration field [#723, #3077, #1839] in the Multi-STA BlockAck frame (see 9.3.1.8.6)) (Multi-STA BlockAck variant).
+The Unavailability Duration field shall be set to 1023 only if the unavailability duration is unknown and the Unavailability Duration field shall be set to 0 only if the STA is available. [#1913] The Multi-STA BlockAck frame contained the unavailability feedback may be sent:

+in response to a BSRP (GI3) Trigger frame

+[#2496] or in response to data, management, BAR and MU-BAR frames, following the rules in 35.4 (EHT acknowledgment procedure), 26.4.2 (Acknowledgment context in a Multi-STA Block Ack frame) to include per AID TID Info subfields containing a Block Ack Bitmap subfield, followed by the per AID TID Info subfields containing a Feedback field.